aurreum/docs/_sources/k8s/k8s.md

 Before you back up and restore Kubernetes, check the following:

-1. Check the resource status
+1. Check the resource status.

   (1) Click **Resource** > **Resource**.
 The **Resource** page appears.

   (2) Check whether the host and the Kubernetes resource are on the page with an *Online* state.
 If they are offline, check whether the agent service and the Kubernetes service are running.

-2. Check storage pools
+2. Check storage pools.

   (1) From the menu, click **Storage** > **Storage pool**.
 The **Storage pool** page appears.